-The question therefore is what makes a work of art impermanent?
-To me, a work of art may be impermanent because it has out lived its time, it is in deteriorating state or is no more in existence.
-The only traces may be its documentation on video tape or slides.
-On the other hand the work had served its intended purpose, and audiences have gained their satisfaction.
 In dealing with mortality in art, the term transient cannot be over ruled as it plays an important role for artist in this field.
 Transient art works is actually short in duration.
 My works are made to signify permanence.
 However, the materials I used for the work (natural fibre) are not strong and cannot withstand certain conditions such as rain.
 However, I used impermanent material to express mortality.

 Figure 2.17 and 2.18 are two of some the great works of Cai entitled 'Transcient Rainbow' and 'I Want To Believe' respectively which he combines Chinese philosophy and alchemy principle in art work.
 His philosophy in making fire works is creative destruction.
 These works he used gunpowder, explosives and colour to amuse his audience.
-With this kind of works he does not intend to make them stay for a longer period.
+These kinds of works he does not intend to make them stay for a longer period.

-Figure 2.17 .Cai Guo Qiang, Transient Rainbow East River, from Manhattan to Queens, New York, USA 2002
+Figure 2.17 .Cai Guo Qiang, Transient Rainbow East River,

+from Manhattan to Queens, New York, USA 2002